 Addition, Division, Subtraction and multiplication are the four basic math operations.
 In order for one not to struggle in maths, they must first gain proficiency in the four areas mentioned above.
 Mastery of fractions comes from practicing them regularly.
-The purpose of this article is to demonstrate how the four basic math operations could be used to solve fractions.
+In this article, I will present various examples to demonstrate how the four math operations come into play with solving fractions.

 Addition of fractions with different denominators

-Conversion of the denominators is the first step before addition.
+The first step is to make the two denominators equal before carrying out addition.
 The denominators here are 8 and 12. after identification of the denominator, determine the least number that can multiply both 12 and 8.
 24 is the lowest number that can be multiplied to the denominators.
-Each fraction is further converted so as to have 24 as its denominator.
-The numerator and denominator of the two fractions are multiplied by 2 and 3 respectively so as to get 12/24 and 6/24 respectively.
+After finding a common denominator, one goes further to convert each fraction to having it as its denominator.
+For 4/8, you will multiply both numbers by 3 to come up with 12/24;For 3/12, you will multiply both numbers by 2 to come up with 6/24.
 You will then add 12/24 and 6/24 to come up with 18/24.

 It involves the numerator and denominator multiplication.